Nephila pilipes: Difference from close relatives

-N. pilipes has a few different features which make it easy to distinguish from closely related species.
-Unlike Nephilia clavate, N. pilipes has a horn-like bulge on its tergum.
+N. pilipes has a few different features which make it easy to distinguish from similar species.
+Unlike Trichonephila clavata, N. pilipes has a horn-like bulge on its tergum.
 Additionally, it has a pair of yellow stripes at its back of the abdomen unlike Nephilia laurinae.

 Sexual dimorphism

 N. pilipes display sexual dimorphism, the presence of distinct difference between the males and females of a species.
 In N. pilipes, female spiders are much larger than their male counterparts, and males can be 4–10 times smaller than the females.

 The fecundity selection in Nephila pilipes causes females to continuously molt even after maturation.
 Although most spiders shed off all their exoskeleton during molting, Nephila pilipes do not shed off genitals during molting, so they can keep collecting sperms.
 The number of mating will affect the post mature molting.
 Also, females are more likely to exhibit post-maturity molting if copulations are short in time.
 After mating with one male, female Nephila pilipes will accumulate sperms until they collected enough.
 This can be explained by fecundity selection.
 In order to maximize the number of progenies, females have the incentive to continue their body growth after sexual maturation until they have a number of fertilized eggs above certain threshold.
 Females will use chemical signaling to attract more males to serve them after molting.
-This claim is supported by a study on N. pilipes close relative Nephila clavata, in which males highly prefer females that molt recently.
+This claim is supported by a study on N. pilipes relative Trichonephila clavata, in which males highly prefer females that molt recently.

 Sexual dimorphism appears to be a shared feature among N. pilipes spiders of different populations, as examinations of populations in Southeast Asia, Australia, and Papua New Guinea show similar patterns of size dimorphism.
 Two hypotheses, female gigantism and male dwarfism, have been suggested as explanations for this observed sexual selection.